57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 completed the task of account abstraction with maximum compatibility, and currently, we refer to AA wallets as Smart Wallets or Smart Contract Accounts (SCA).

-## Here is the Workflow of Account Abstraction
+## Workflow of Account Abstraction
 1. The user creates a User Operation.
 2. The user signs the User Operation with any signature algorithm (in the past, Ethereum transactions could only use ECDSA).
 3. The user sends the User Operation to the off-chain User Operation mempool.